Philosophy of Science|

 |Certificates: Environmental Studies, Social, Cultural, and Critical Theory, Environmental Studies, Informatics and Modeling, The Study of Education|

-This course is a fast-moving introduction to the philosophy of science.
-Topics include the relation between finished theories or explanations and ongoing research; the recognition and dissemination of discoveries; the justification of scientific claims; conceptual and technical (revolutionary) change in the science; the significance of instrumentation, experiment, and artifice in science; the places of laws, models, and causal relations in scientific understanding; and whether various sciences differ fundamentally in their aims, methods, and achievements.
+This course is a fast-moving introduction to some central topics in the philosophy of science, aimed at students with some college-level study of at least one natural science.
+Topics include the norms of scientific understanding or explanation; the relation between finished theories or explanations and ongoing research; the recognition and dissemination of discoveries; the justification of scientific claims; conceptual and technical (revolutionary) change in the science; the significance of instrumentation, experiment, and artifice in science; the places of laws, models, and causal relations in scientific understanding; and whether various sciences differ fundamentally in their aims, methods, and achievements.
 Considerable attention will be given to examples of scientific practice, both historical and contemporary.

 ||Gen Ed Area Dept:

 |Course Format: Lecture / Discussion||Grading Mode: Student Option|

 Ian Hacking, REPRESENTING AND INTERVENING

 Plus reserve reading on-line.

 |Examination and Assignments: |